objcio/articles/2014-08-02-testing-bad-practices.md

 When testing code that relies on this new class, you can provide a test double of that class if needed.

-So, how do I test my private methods?
-Via the public API of that class.
+So, how do I test the private methods of a given class?
+Via the public API of its class.
 Always test your code via its public API.
 The public API of your code defines a contract, which is a well-defined set of expectations about how your code is going to act based on different inputs.
 The private API (private